-Let’s Stop, Look, and Listen to the Business Lessons
+Let’s Stop, Look, and Listen to

 We receive lessons in the most unique places.
 Believe it or not, the movies provide wonderful business lessons for us!
 I enjoy noticing lessons which share what to do, or what not to do, as I find both are of equal value!